-What I need in this situation are nootropics that can help my brain heal and develop more fluidity.
-A mood boost would be nice as well, for a more positive outlook.
+What I need in this situation are nootropics that can help my brain heal, and develop more fluidity.
+A mood boost would be nice as well.

-Again, Performance Lab Mind will be able to help with some of my symptoms, but I’ll need an extra leg up in the form of a more targeted supplement to make a full recovery.
+Again, Performance Lab Mind will be able to help with some of my symptoms, but I’ll need an extra leg up to make a full recovery.

 These compounds help with new brain cell growth (neurogenesis), neuroplasticity, and mood enhancement.